Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 }
 ```

-The function `handleSubmit` calls the backend through the genezio SDK imported on the top of the file
+The function `handleSubmit` calls the backend through the DeployApps SDK imported on the top of the file
 `import { StripeService } from "@genezio-sdk/stripe-integration";.`

 ## Deploy the application

-Now we have everything set up and it’s time to deploy the application to the genezio cloud with only one simple command.
+Now we have everything set up and it’s time to deploy the application to the DeployApps cloud with only one simple command.

 Run this command in the root folder on your project: